gamblevore/speedie/Documentation/tasks.md

 #### Message-Passing

 Speedie basically uses ["the erlang model"](https://www.youtube.com/watch?v=lKXe3HUG2l4) of concurrency.
 This is simply "the right choice".
-Any other choice is wrong. :)
+Any other choice is wrong. 🥰 (Unless its compatible with it.) 🤭

 So... we want to pass messages to communicate across threads.
 Basically you run a separate process, an instance of your program, and communicate.